Rizwan-Majeed/Cricket-Team-Selection-Using-LSTM-Model/README.md

 For England: Model predicted top 10 batsmens (including wicket keepers), 2 all-rounders, 3 spinners and 4 fast bowlers in the squad of 19.

 For Australia: Model predicted top 8 batsmens (including wicket keepers), 4 all-rounders, 3 spinners and 4 fast bowlers in the squad of 19.
+# Note
+This model not only for tests, this model can be used to predict any team and any format.